Feeling exhausted and frustrated, Ms. Meyers began practicing conscious parenting. It liberated her from stress, letting her enjoy her sons.

 Honor Your Child's Authentic Self

 1. Get to know your child in a profound way by spending time together, asking open-ended questions, and listening intently: “What did you think of that movie?
 What are you learning at school?
 Why did that remark hurt you so much?”

 4. Don't compare your child to other children, either in a positive or negative way: "you're a lot prettier than she is" or "I wish you were better at science like your brother."
-Kids want us to see them as unique beings—neither better nor worse than somebody else.
+Kids want us to see them as unique beings—neither better nor worse than anybody else.

 5. Encourage self-care.
 We honor ourselves when we sit down for meals, get eight hours of sleep, put on our seat belts, and make time for reading and relaxation.
-Our children need to know that taking care of their mental and emotional health is paramount.
+Our youngsters need to know that taking care of their mental and emotional health is paramount.

 Don't Let Your Ego Determine Your Child's Fate

 6. When making parenting decisions, ask these questions: "Is this about me or my child?
 Am I acting out of love or out of fear?"
 If, for example, you have a son who's always struggled academically, you parent out of love by accepting that college is not the right path for him.
 If you push him toward higher education because you're worried that he won't make enough money or gain sufficient prestige, you're parenting out of fear.

 7. When choosing extracurricular activities, ask: “Is this something my youngster really wants to do or is it something that I want?
 Am I looking to re-live my childhood through them?
 Am I wanting to vicariously experience something that I missed out on as a kid?"
 Don't over-program your child with activities.
 Respect their need for downtime to recharge their batteries, engage in unstructured play, and use their imaginations.